bcgov/mines-digital-trust/services/ghg-orgbook-issuer-controller/README.md

 # Credential

 The configured credential attests that...
-The given business has self-reported the included Greenhouse Gas Emissions data for the included year and that data has been verified by the BC Government
+The given business has self-reported the included Greenhouse Gas Emissions data for the included year and the data has been received by the Ministry of Environment & Climate Change Strategy.